Serena Williams Factfile - UrduPoint

 Serena Williams Factfile

-New York, (UrduPoint / Pakistan Point News - 28th Aug, 2022 ) :Factfile on Serena Williams, the US legend ahead of what could be her final appearance on a tennis court at the US Open on Monday.
+New York, Sept 3 (UrduPoint / Pakistan Point News - 3rd Sep, 2022 ) :Factfile on Serena Williams, the US legend who played probably the last match of her career at the US Open on Friday.

 Name: Serena Williams Nationality: American date of birth: 26/09/1981 (40) Place of birth: Saginaw, Michigan Place of residence: Palm Beach Gardens, Florida Height: 1.